 The two most common lawful bases are the explicit consent and the execution (performing) of a contract.

-Basically, you need to ensure that:
+You need to ensure that:

 Now they have your email address.
 You have the PDF and their marketing materials.

-This means that they have adequate purpose for processing the email address, have a lawful basis to do so, and do not transfer data outside of Europe.
-That’s compliant with the GDPR and a nice privacy practice.
+This means they have a good purpose for processing the email address, have a lawful basis for doing so, and do not transfer data outside of Europe.
+That’s compliant with the GDPR and nice privacy practice.

-If you cannot determine yourself, just reach out to a professional.
+If you cannot determine yourself, reach out to a professional.